Beyond the Field-of-View: Enhancing Scene Visibility and Perception with Clip-Recurrent Transformer: Introduction

-Furthermore, to facilitate training and evaluation, we establish the \emph{KITTI360-EX} dataset, which contains $76k$ frames of pinhole images and spherical images, as well as bidirectional FoV expansion masks.
-For pinhole cameras, the limitation can be found on the outer boundaries of the image plane, while for spherical cameras with large FoV, this limitation usually appears on the loss of central FoV (see Fig.~\ref{fig:teaser}(a)) introduced by reflective or catadioptric optics~\cite{gao2022review,zhang2020design,niu2007design}.
-We benchmark published representative image inpainting~\cite{wang2019wide,suvorov2022resolution,liu2022reduce} and video inpainting~\cite{zeng2020learning,liu2021fuseformer,li2022towards} models on KITTI360-EX.
-Experimental results on both Video Inpainting and Beyond-FoV Estimation reveal that FlowLens achieves state-of-the-art performance.
+Furthermore, to facilitate training and evaluation, we generate bidirectional FoV expansion masks using camera parameters for the KITTI360 dataset, which contains a total of $76,000$ frames of pinhole and spherical images.
+Pinhole cameras exhibit limitations primarily at the outer boundaries of the image plane, whereas spherical cameras with large FoV often face limitations related to the loss of central FoV (see Fig.~\ref{fig:teaser}(a)) introduced by reflective or catadioptric optics~\cite{gao2022review,zhang2020design,niu2007design}.
+As a result, the derived dataset includes two subsets, providing masks for both the outer FoV extension of pinhole cameras and the inner FoV extension of spherical cameras, respectively.
+We conducted benchmark tests on representative image inpainting models~\cite{wang2019wide,suvorov2022resolution,liu2022reduce} and video inpainting models~\cite{li2022towards,liu2021fuseformer,zeng2020learning} using the KITTI360 dataset.
+In addition, we perform quantitative and qualitative comparisons of the semantic segmentation and object detection results produced by FlowLens and other Video Inpainting Transformers (VI-Trans).
+The analysis demonstrated that FlowLens not only enhances semantic segmentation accuracy in previously unseen areas but can also improve segmentation within the original field of view.
+This is achieved by supplementing trusted context, ultimately enhancing the perception and overall system safety.
+Experimental results and user studies on both offline and online video inpainting, as well as beyond-FoV perception tasks, reveal that FlowLens achieves state-of-the-art performance.

-In summary, we deliver the following contributions: \begin{compactitem} \item[(1)] We propose \emph{FlowLens}, a novel flow-guided clip-recurrent transformer framework for bidirectional expansion of the FoV. \item[(2)] The newly introduced \emph{3D-Decoupled Cross Attention (DDCA)} and \emph{Mix Fusion Feed Forward Network (MixF3N)} are seamlessly integrated into the FlowLens architecture, which further enhances the performance. \item[(3)] We raise a new Beyond-FoV estimation task to encourage exploiting the past spatio-temporal stream for FoV expansion.
-We establish \emph{KITTI360-EX} and benchmark existing models on the new track. \item[(4)] Extensive experiments demonstrate that the proposed FlowLens outperforms state-of-the-art video inpainting approaches on both video inpainting and Beyond-FoV estimation tasks. \end{compactitem}
+In summary, we deliver the following contributions: \begin{compactitem} \item[(1)] We propose \emph{FlowLens}, a novel clip-recurrent transformer framework designed to enhance scene visibility and perception beyond the field of view in real-time, particularly valuable for applications in intelligent vehicles. \item[(2)] The newly introduced \emph{3D-Decoupled Cross Attention (DDCA)} and \emph{Mix Fusion Feed Forward Network (MixF3N)} are seamlessly integrated into the FlowLens architecture, further boosting its performance. \item[(3)] Through extensive experiments and user studies, we demonstrate that FlowLens surpasses state-of-the-art video inpainting approaches in offline and online video inpainting, as well as beyond-FoV perception tasks.
+This advancement holds significant promise for improving the sensing capabilities of intelligent vehicle systems. \end{compactitem}

-We hope FlowLens can serve as a powerful baseline for the Beyond-FoV Estimation task and arouse community's interest in surpassing the limits of the camera's optical FoV.